somiljain7/INTRODUCTION-TO-NLP/notes.md

 One Hot encoding of labels.

 A one-hot vector is a vector which is 0 in most dimensions, and 1 in a single dimension.
 In this case, the nth digit will be represented as a vector which is 1 in the nth dimension.

+Feature Standardization

+It is important preprocessing step.
+It is used to centre the data around zero mean and unit variance.